hologram94/3DOF-RoboticArm-SPG30E/README.md

 1. Install the Arduino PID library included in the repository

 ### Prerequisite (hardware)
-1. Arduino Mega
+1. Arduino Mega (1 unit)
-2. Motor driver
+2. Motor driver (2 unit if one motor driver have 2 channel)
-3. 12V DC power supply
+3. 12V DC power supply (12V 2A is sufficient)
 4. Jumper wires
 5. Printed parts
 6. 3 Pin Male adapter